code-saturne/code_saturne/INSTALL.md

 The Autotools installation of MED is simple on most machines, but a few remarks may be useful for specific cases.

-Note that up to MED 3.3.1, HDF5 1.8 is required, while MED 4.x
+Note that up to MED 3.3.1, HDF5 1.8 was required, while MED 4.x
 uses  HDF5 1.10.
+It does not accept HDF5 1.12 yet.

 MED has a C API, is written in a mix of C and C++ code, and provides both a C (`libmedC`) and an Fortran API (`libmed`) by default (i.e. unless the `--disable-fortran` configure option is used. code_saturne only requires the C API.

-MED does require a C++ runtime library, which is usually transparent when shared libraries are used.
+MED requires a C++ runtime library, which is usually transparent when shared libraries are used.
 When built with static libraries only, this is not sufficient, so when testing for a MED library, the code_saturne `configure` script also tries linking with a C++ compiler if linking with a C compiler fails.
 This must be the